-Therefore, for most people I don't recommend that you go back to school if you already have a degree.
-But if you are planning on going to college and are looking for event planning schools or programs, then keep reading!
+Therefore, for most people I don't recommend that you go back to school if you already have a degree (read this page if you're still unsure whether you need to go to college or not).
+But if you have already decided that you are interested in going to college and are looking for event planning schools or programs, then keep reading!

 As the event planning industry grows increasingly competitive, event planning education and training are becoming increasingly more important.
 These days, employers don't have the time to train you on how plan events; so you must take it upon yourself to learn how to plan events before you even begin your job search.